Timeline of Events

 Post Operation

-• I’ve no recollection of any events in August and September 2015
+- I’ve no recollection of events in August and September 2015

 NHS Rehabilitation Ward

-• Admitted to the Broadfield ward of the NHS Haywood Hospital in Stoke-on-Trent, where I remained for forty-two days
+- Admitted to the Broadfield ward (complex rehabilitation) at the NHS Haywood Hospital in Stoke-on-Trent, where I remained for forty-two days

-• Assisted in walking outdoors safely and encouraged to integrate with other patients
+- Assisted in learning to walk safely and encouraged to integrate with other patients

 Discharged to Home